Tribute to Blanca Canales, heroine of the Jayuya Uprising

 During the CIA-organized Bay of Pigs invasion in 1961 and the Cuban Missile Crisis of 1962, Vilma Espin’s role in the FCW was vital.
 This powerful entity mobilized women of all ages for battle during a threatening moment when U.S. intervention seemed likely.
 They stood ready as part of an armed infrastructure composed of all mass organizations in Cuban society.

 Despite the hardships Cuba faces caused by the U.S. economic blockade the FMC continues to be the most profound part of Vilma Espin’s legacy.
-What she symbolizes provides a big energy source for the continual resilience of the Cuban people.
+What she symbolizes provides a big energy source for the continual resilience and valor of the Cuban people.
+Her countless examples of selflessness surely point to her noble character, but at the same time sheds light on the moral strength and legitimacy of the Cuban Revolution.

 This heroine’s name continues to inspire freedom-loving people throughout the world, especially those following in her footsteps in defense of the Cuban homeland.
-Vilma Espin’s countless examples of valor and selflessness surely point to her noble character, but at the same time sheds light on the moral strength and legitimacy of the Cuban Revolution.
+That alone should serve as a warning to any imperialist power foolishly contemplating on using military force to re-colonize Cuba.

 LONG LIVE THE CUBAN REVOLUTION!